theGitiha/theGitihatest1/README.md

-<h2> Education & Certifications </h2>
+<h2> Relevant Education & Certifications </h2>

-Udacity Data Analytics Nanodegree
+Udacity Data Analytics Nanodegree 2023

 <!--
 **joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.